Mathnerd314/stroscot/docs/Commentary/Exceptions.rst

 Log: Set a flag or write to a log file and use another handling strategy

 Recovery: Execute an alternate code path that does not produce an exception or produces an exception unrelated to the original.
-Generally you want to recover as close to the exception's source as possible.
+Generally you want to recover as close to the exception's source as possible, but sometimes there is not enough context and it has to propagate a few levels before recovering.

-Retry: execute a recovery block and call the function again with modified arguments.
-The function is treated as a transaction, meaning that the application state is restored to its condition before the function was attempted.

-Resume: The exception value contains a continuation.
-The handler performs some work and then calls the continuation.

 Presubstitution: don't call function again (abandon attempt), return a default value.
 Often the function's range is expanded to accommodate this.
 For example ``1 / 0`` returns ``Infinity``.
+Simplest form of recovery.

+Resume: The exception value contains a continuation.
+The handler performs some work and then calls the continuation.
+A more complex version of recovery.

+Retry: execute a recovery block and call the block again with modified arguments.
+The block is treated as a transaction, meaning that the application state is not modified by the failed block.
+Most complex version of recovery.

-Containment: The exception is handled at a level boundary.
+Containment: All exceptions are caught at a level boundary (pokemon exception handling).
 It's not recovery - it doesn't fix the exception at the source, but merely restricts the damage.
 The inner level cleans up its resources when the exception propagates.
-The outer level terminates the inner level and (often) logs the failure.
+The outer level terminates the inner level and (often) does logging, filtering, and display.
 Usually the outer level is close to the base of the program.
 For example, an event loop or thread pool, and only an throwing task gets terminated.
 Or a thread terminates but not the process.
 Or an exception gets caught before an FFI boundary to avoid polluting the API.
 In a high-reliability context containment is dangerous because code may cause damage if it continues and the other threads might not be isolated from it.
 But it can prevent DOS attacks by allowing partial restarts, and poisoning locks ensures isolation.
+Another issue is that exceptions may be handled incorrectly in the middle of the call stack.
+Still, a common and useful pattern.

 Terminate (abort): Ask to OS to end the process.
 Similar to containment but the boundary is the OS.
 Termination makes people more productive at writing code, because exceptions are obvious during testing.
 But it doesn't allow graceful communication to the user.
 It makes the system very brittle.
 But it is safe if the program is crash-only, designed to handle SIGKILL without data loss.
 In such a case termination is one method call away.
 Crash-only affects design, e.g. a network protocol cannot demand a goodbye message, and file I/O must use shadow copies, etc., so it cannot be the only option.